keithmaguire/keithmaguire.github.com/_posts/2012-11-16-refine-two-columns-have-the-same-information-but-jumbled-up.markdown

 published: true
 ---

 This is to illustrate one way in which you can approach faceting data.

-To show how a number of simple steps get combined to make an apparently complicated expression.
+A complicated expression is created piece-by piece from simpler ones.

 #Setup

-I've tidied up a massive list of names so that it's all nice and tidy: LASTNAME FIRSTINITIAL.
+I've tidied up a list of names so that it's all nice and tidy: LASTNAME FIRSTINITIAL.

 Now I've found another list of names which I am *almost* certain contains exactly the same names.
 If the values *are* the same then the second column can just be forgotten about.

 But this second list has the initials removed half the time and the names sometimes in different orders, so simply filtering by `value of column one == value of column two` won't work.

-Look at these lines, they're small enough that just scanning it tells you that the surnames are the same - but you can see how if there were tens of thousands of entries it would be very time consuming.
+Look at these lines, they're small enough that you can see the surnames are the same.
+But if there were tens of thousands of entries which were the same in this way you'd never be able to tell.

 ![showing the columns](/images/foreachfingerprint/Selection_004.png )

-None of the following are transformations applied to the values - these are all Custom Facets.
+The following are all Custom Facets.
 I'm not trying to change anything, just checking to see if they're the same.
 Start by getting a `fingerprint()` of the surnames

-#Fingerprint() of surnames
+#Isolate the surnames

 First I replaced anything that isn't a letter with a space `value.replace("."," ")`, for any occasions where there were two initials with a period between them.